-Shore Diving Costs Less Than Boat Diving
+Cozumel Shore Diving Costs Less Than Boat Diving

 Sometimes dive shops have to juggle to have enough full tanks on hand, especially during busy times.

-Be sure to request that they set them aside for you, and in the size and gas of your choice (as in, specify any special requests like nitrox, 100s, or steel tanks – etc.
+Be sure to request that they set tanks aside for you, and in the size and gas of your choice (as in, specify any special requests like nitrox, 100s, or steel tanks – etc.

 It’s occasionally hard to secure some of those preferences at the last minute, here).

-Shore Diving is Great for Underwater Photography
+Shore Diving in Cozumel is Great for

 If you like underwater photography, especially taking macro shots, you’ve likely had moments where your dive group seemed to be in such a hurry.

-Well if you’re shore diving with your buddy, you can really have almost all the time you need.
+Well if you’re shore diving with your buddy, you can have almost all the time you need.

-Aside from currents, which can be strong and might not cooperate, a typical leisurely shore dive allows you time to slow down, not startle the marine life, and take time to practice your photography.
+Aside from currents, which can be strong and might not cooperate, a typical leisurely Cozumel shore dive allows you time to slow down, not startle the marine life, and take time to practice your underwater photography.

 But the “no touching” rules should still apply.
 Always be mindful of the fragility of the environment, and use your buoyancy skills first before getting the shot.

-Night Diving from Shore
+Cozumel Night Diving from Shore